-Pedophilia is sexual attraction to children.
+Pedophilia is defined as an ongoing sexual attraction to pre-pubertal children.

 Paraphilias as a group have a high rate of comorbidity with one another and an equally high rate of comorbidity with anxiety, major depression or mood disorders, and substance abuse disorders.